-Figure 4 shows the relationship between messages, buffers, buffer pools, and page sets.
+Figure 4 on page 16 shows the relationship between messages, buffers, buffer pools, and page sets.
 A buffer pool will be associated with one or more page sets.
+You specify the number of buffers in a pool with the DEFINE BUFFPOOL command.
+For details of this command, see the MQSeries Command Reference manual.